Can St. Paul's River Learning Center project get back on track?

 Add your voice

 We need your involvement in the next phase of this planning process!
 Become a River Guardian today so we can notify you about upcoming feedback opportunities.
 And if you're interested in this project, you can RSVP to the Aug.
-11 virtual community meeting, during which organizers will present a "single, new design concept based on community feedback and key site decisions made by the project partners."
+11 virtual community meeting (link is external), during which organizers will present a "single, new design concept based on community feedback and key site decisions made by the project partners."
 Attendees will also be able to ask questions.

-To see the current design concepts and learn more about the project team, visit the Great River Passage Conservancy website.
+To see the current design concepts and learn more about the project team, visit the Great River Passage Conservancy website (link is external).